satyerncareer/UITextFieldValidator/README.md

 ```
 ## How it works

-The validator check your `ContentType` of your UITextField and according to ``ContentType`` it will validate text fields if Content``ContentType`` is set for your text field then it will validate according to your `KeyboardType`.
+The validator check `ContentType` of your UITextField and according to ``ContentType`` it will validate text fields if ``ContentType`` is not set for your text field then it will validate according to your `KeyboardType`.
 All this take care by this lib.

 ## How to use
 ```ruby
 import UITextFieldValidator
 ```

 There are two version of validation here, one is for simple validation and second one is validation with range.
-Range validation will tak two more input for minimum charectors and the maximum charectors
+Range validation will take two more input for minimum characters and the maximum characters

 You can pass multiple UITextField in both methods.